 Jenn-Air may not be the most instantly recognizable name on our list, but they produce high-end appliances with a distinctive look that's evident in this wall oven-microwave combo.

-Highlights of this model include the MultiMode convection system that ensures every inch of your dish receives even heating.
+Highlights of this model include the Vertical Dual-Fan convection system that ensures every inch of your dishes receive even heating even on multiple racks.
 You'll also love that both the microwave and oven feature curated recipe presets for a wide range of dishes, including full-color images and an intuitive menu design that makes picking the perfect settings easy and pleasant.

 Jenn-Air also offers robust warranties and excellent customer support to backup their glowing reputation.
 You can't go wrong with this impressive oven-microwave wall combo.